7 Common Bra Fit Issues & How to Solve Them

 Here’s how to deal with cup overflow:

-If your breasts are spilling out of the bra cup, you’re not wearing the correct size.
-Similar to side overflow, cup overflow is easy to fix: trade in for a bigger cup size and give your breasts some much-needed breathing room!
+If your breasts are spilling out of the bra cup, you’re wearing the wrong size bra.
+Similar to side overflow, cup overflow is easy to fix: trade-in for a bigger cup size and give your breasts some much-needed breathing room!
 If you’re a 34B, trade up a half-size to 34B ½ or a whole cup size to 34C if you need it.
 You (and your breasts) will breathe a sigh of relief.

+There are many issues that underwire can cause.
 Sometimes, we speak to women whose wires are sitting on their breast tissue.
 This is a sign of your band being too big — you need to invest in a smaller band size to tighten the fit.
 (Remember: if you size down in band size, you need to go up in cup size, so that your breasts still have room to breathe.
 For more information on how this works, check out our Size Chart.)
+Some women experience their underwire digging into their ribcage or breast tissue - this is a bit trickier to solve for as it could be due to the cup or band size.
+In this case, we recommend you get resized either at one of our retail stores or online using our Fitting Room Quiz.